-The payout for Mr. Milliken was \$9,634.
-Because Mr. Milliken's separation from the company was considered a retirement he was eligible for a pro rata payment of the 2005 annual incentive award based on company performance.
+The target payout for Mr. Milliken was \$837,000.
+Because Mr. Milliken's separation from the company was considered a retirement he was eligible for a pro rata payment of the 2005 annual incentive award.
+The proration was calculated by multiplying 42/365 times the amount that Mr. Milliken would have received had he remained employed for all of 2005.